Treating Psilocybin Mushroom Addiction

 According to a number of sources, the addictive potential of psilocybin is questionable 5, 6, 7.
 Still, the United States Drug Enforcement Administration classifies psilocybin as a Schedule I controlled substance along with other substances, such as heroin, that are characterized as having a high potential for abuse and for the development of physical and psychological dependence 8.

-Reliable figures on psilocybin use/abuse are not available; however, in 2014, approximately 1.2 million individuals over the age of 12 reported being current users of psychedelic or hallucinogenic drugs like psilocybin9.
+Reliable figures on psilocybin use/abuse are not available; however, in 2014, approximately 1.2 million individuals over the age of 12 reported being current users of psychedelic or hallucinogenic drugs9.
 Even if the abuse potential for psilocybin is not as high as it is for other drugs, some of these individuals may still develop compulsive behaviors that qualify as a substance use disorder.

 Am I Addicted to Psilocybin?